Gathering your system requirements Innovation Release

 Note

-Configure image discovery: Once images are synced, you may need to configure the installer to locate them.
+Configure image discovery: Once images are synced to your local registry, you may need to configure the installer to locate them.
 This ensures the cluster pulls artifacts from the correct location (local registry vs. public registry).

 Configuration file